Boeing to set up a fourth 737 MAX assembly line in Everett

 Deal told employees the new MAX production line will be set up in what used to be the 787 assembly bay.

-Meanwhile, the rework on the stored 787s to fix fuselage defects that had been going on in that bay will move to the now empty 747 bay and also to the airplane modification center at the south end of Paine Field.
+Meanwhile, the rework on the stored 787s to fix fuselage defects that had been going on in that bay will move to the empty 747 bay.
+Boeing is also doing 787 rework in a separate smaller building south of the Boeing jet delivery center on Paine Field.

 Currently, the narrowbody MAX jet is built exclusively in Renton on three separate assembly lines, only two of which are operating as MAX production ramps up slowly.

-Ever since the Everett plant was first built for the 747 in the late 1960s, it has produced only the bigger widebody jets.
+Ever since the Everett plant was built for the 747 in the late 1960s, it has produced only the bigger widebody jets.

 “To be clear, we are not taking the 737 out of Renton — just adding capacity to capture customer demand,” Deal told employees.
 “Most of our Renton 737 MAX teammates will remain in Renton as we reactivate our third line and continue production on the other two lines there.”

-Deal said the fourth line is designed to increase capacity especially for later MAX models such as the high-density MAX 8200 and MAX10.
+Deal said the fourth line is designed to increase capacity, especially for later MAX models such as the high-density MAX 8200 and MAX10.

-He cited “the availability of highly-skilled workers and factory space” as factors in the decision.
+He cited “the availability of highly skilled workers and factory space” as factors in the decision.

-“This announcement underscores our commitment to the state and to Washington workers, and we also thank the IAM 9Machinists union) for working closely with us,” Deal said.
+“This announcement underscores our commitment to the state and to Washington workers, and we also thank the IAM (Machinists union) for working closely with us,” Deal said.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.